shawnthroop/stadn/README.md

 # PADN

-A client side script for monitoring an App.net App Stream, written in node.
+A node.js script that can fetch and monitor a filtered App.net App Stream

 ## Initialize